-Whilst other games seem to get evermore complicated, there’s something about the simplicity and style of Street Fighter that should ensure that this franchise continues its incredible popularity.
+Whilst other games seem to get a lot more complicated over time, there’s something about the simplicity and style of Street Fighter that should ensure that this franchise continues its incredible popularity.

-With many more characters, stories, special moves and esports tournaments being introduced, it looks like Capcom’s fighting game will last the distance.
+With many more characters, stories, special moves and esports tournaments being introduced, it looks like Capcom’s fighting game will pass the test of time.

 Who are the best players in the world?

 Whilst Capcom only releases a new version of Street Fighter every few years, the esports world has given us an ever changing selection of awesome Street Fighter esports competitions to keep up with.
 Watching the best Street Fighter esports players is a great way to quickly get up to speed with the game and improve your own gaming skills.
 From the Evolution Championship Series to the Capcom Pro Tour, there’s always some great street fighting action going on somewhere in the world.
 So check out our esports news section so that you can get the lowdown on the movers and shakers in the fascinating realm of Street Fighter esports tournaments.